the climate data factory | Help

 CMIP and other experiments

 CMIP and CORDEX Climate projections are elaborated by international collaborations between research organisations that are referred to as projects or experiments.
-The two major ones are: CMIP5, which stands for Coupled Model Intercomparison Project 5, on which the fifth assessment report of the IPCC report relies upon.
-[CMIP6](https://www.wcrp-climate.org/wgc
+The major ones are: CMIP6, which stands for Coupled Model Intercomparison Project 6, which is the basis of the upcoming in 2021 sixth assessment report of the IPCC.
+[CMIP5](https://www.wcrp-climate

 Earth System Model